 Family Tree Legacy Circle

-The most common form of legacy giving is a bequest in your will specifying a gift to JFS.
-A bequest affords you flexibility and control over the legacy you leave behind plus, for some donors, it means a portion of your assets will go directly to a cause you value rather than to the government in the form of taxes.
-If you already have a will, you may be able to make your gift by preparing, with the involvement of your estate planning attorney, a codicil (a brief written amendment) to your will.
+The most common form of legacy giving is a gift described in your will, commonly called a bequest.
+A bequest affords you flexibility and control over the legacy you leave.
+For some donors, it also means a portion of your assets will go directly to a cause you value rather than to the government in the form of taxes.
+If you already have a will, you may be able to make your gift by preparing, with the help of your attorney, a codicil (a brief written amendment) to your will.

-Many donors overlook life insurance as a source for charitable giving, yet it can be utilized to increase the impact of your philanthropy.
-This is done by transferring ownership of a life insurance policy to JFS or simply changing the policy’s beneficiary designation to JFS for some or all of the policy’s proceeds.
+Many donors overlook life insurance as a source for charitable giving yet it can be utilized to increase the impact of your philanthropy.
+This is done by transferring ownership of a life insurance policy to JFS or simply changing the policy’s beneficiary designation to JFS for some or all of the policy proceeds.
 This type of gift is particularly popular with donors who have policies that are no longer needed to provide for their families.
-It is also an attractive way to give if you want to provide significant support for JFS but are unable to make a large outright donation.
+It is also an attractive way to give if you want to provide significant support for JFS but are unable to provide such support to JFS during your lifetime.

-Remember: You should always involve your attorney and, as necessary, other advisors in your estate planning.
+You should always involve your attorney and/or other advisors in your estate planning.